BATT: Backdoor Attack with Transformation-based Triggers: Introduction

 \section{Introduction}

-Currently, deep neural networks (DNNs) have been widely adopted in many applications, such as facial recognition \cite{tang2004frame,wang2018cosface,deng2019mutual,shi2020towards,yang2021larnet,qiu2021end2end}.
+Currently, deep neural networks (DNNs) have been widely adopted in many applications, such as facial recognition \cite{deng2019mutual,yang2021larnet,qiu2021end2end}.
 However, their success relies heavily on large amounts of training data and massive computational power that are not readily available to all researchers and developers.
 Accordingly, people usually adopt third-party training data, outsource their training process to third-party computational platforms (\eg, Google Cloud or Amazon Web Services), or even directly use third-party models.
 However, when using these resources, the training procedures are no longer transparent to users and may bring new security threats.

-Backdoor attack is one typical training-phase threat \cite{li2022backdoor}.
+Backdoor attack is one typical training-phase threat \cite{gu2019badnets,li2022backdoor,qi2023revisiting}.
 It is also the main focus of this paper.
 Specifically, backdoor adversaries poison a few training samples by adding pre-defined trigger patterns to their images and modifying their labels to a specific target label.
 These generated poisoned samples and remaining benign samples will be used to train victim DNNs.
 In this way, the attacked model will learn hidden backdoors, \ie, the latent connections between trigger patterns and the target label.
 In the inference process, the adversaries can use pre-defined trigger patterns to activate hidden backdoors, leading to malicious model predictions.
-In particular, model users can hardly notice embedded backdoors since attacked DNNs behave normally on benign samples.